-- 1. The provisions of this Article apply to new development in all zones on SITES greater than 2 acres in size when any of the following occur: - (a) New or modified vehicular access to SITE; - (b) New building; and/or - (c) Renovation or addition over 50% of existing building area. - 2.
-SITES greater than 2 acres in size are exempt if only one BUILDING is being proposed or renovated at the FRONTAGE of the LOT along a public street; no private drives are being proposed to access additional BUILDINGS or LOTS; and the LOT is not being further subdivided.
+- (a) The provisions of this Article apply to new development on SITES greater than 2 acres in size in the T2, T3, T4, and T5 Transect Zones when any of the following occur: - (i) New or modified vehicular access to SITE; - (ii) New building; and/or - (iii) Renovation or addition over 50% of existing building area. - (b) SITES greater than 2 acres in size are exempt if only one building is being proposed or renovated at the frontage of the lot along a public street; no private drives are being proposed to access additional buildings or lots; and the lot is not being further subdivided. - (c) The Large Site Standards do not apply to the T1 zone.